This guide gives a step by step overview on how to add Sequent to an existing Rails application.

 command_handler.rb

-In the above example the bank_account.rb contains the AggregateRoot and looks as follows:
+In the example above the bank_account.rb contains the AggregateRoot and looks as follows:

 module Banking # <- corresponds to the subdirectory banking